teuk/mediabot_v3/docs/DB_MIGRATIONS.md

 ```

 A fresh install uses `install/mediabot.sql` directly and must NOT apply this
-historical stack.
-Structure migrations are verified by
-`tools/check_schema_drift.pl`; reference-data migrations (such as
-`20260515_claude_chanset.sql` or `20260604_chansets_mb115_mb118.sql`) are not
+historical stack. `tools/check_schema_drift.pl` checks tables, columns, optional
+normalized types and missing `CHANSET_LIST` rows.
+With `--indexes`, it also
+compares every required reference index.
+It does not infer arbitrary
+non-`CHANSET_LIST` reference data, so those data migrations must still be
-covered by the drift checker and must still be applied when upgrading.
+reviewed and applied when upgrading.

 ## Useful commands